 Regular full-time staff employees are defined as benefits-eligible employees who regularly work either 37.5 or 40 hours per week and regular part-time employees are defined as benefits-eligible employees who regularly work at least 20 hours per week but less than 37.5 hours per week.

-Employees are eligible to file a claim when they are unable to perform the duties associated with their own occupation for a 180-day elimination period in a 12-month period.
+Employees are eligible to file a claim when they are unable to perform the duties associated with their own occupation for a 180-day elimination period.

-- Approval of Claim.
-The insurance company is responsible for approval or denial of LTD claims.
+The insurance company (Unum) is responsible for approval or denial of LTD claims.
 An employee is considered disabled when Unum determines that:

-- have a 20% or more loss in indexed monthly earnings due to the same sickness or injury.
+- They have a 20% or more loss in indexed monthly earnings due to the same sickness or injury; and

-- Must be under the regular care of a physician in order to be considered disabled.
+- They are under the regular care of a physician.

-- Unum may require an examination by a physician, other medical practitioner and/or vocational expert of our choice.
+Unum may require an examination by a physician, other medical practitioner and/or vocational expert of their choice.
 Unum will pay for this examination.
 Unum can require an examination as often as it is reasonable to do so.
-Unum may also require you to be interviewed by an authorized Unum Representative.
+Unum may also require a covered employee to be interviewed by an authorized Unum Representative.

 Benefits may be reduced by other sources of income and disability earnings and are subject to maximum periods of payment depending on your age at disability.
 See the SPD on the Plan Documents page for further details.

 Employees must provide required documentation to the insurance company.

 Please contact the WashU benefits team at 314-935-2332 or via email at firstname.lastname@example.org after 3 months of medical leave to receive an application if the leave is expected to continue beyond 6 months.

-Benefits eligibility continues and employees remain financially responsible for the cost of benefits (which are billed monthly) while on LTD. If health benefit premium contributions are not paid timely, health benefits coverage may be terminated.
+- Benefits eligibility continues and employees remain financially responsible for the cost of benefits (which are billed monthly) while on LTD. If health benefit premium contributions are not paid timely, health benefits coverage may be terminated.